wearsunscreen/viple/README.md

 ## To-Do List
 - create video of playthrough
 - loading screen for wasm
-- on quit go back when in webassembly
 - Embed viple into a web page with instructions. - https://ebitengine.org/en/documents/webassembly.html
 - sound on pufferfish collision
 - Add "Next Level" and "Prev Level" buttons to intro dialog or a main menu for selecting levels